uiucseclab/WiCast/README.md

 PC(netcat)-iOS communication -- confirmed working
 PC(netcat)-Android communication -- does not work (see below)

 Android Studio Emulator lacks the ability connect to WiFi.
 Within the Emulator, broadcast and reception works as expected.
-On a physical device, behavior is unpredictable.
+On a physical Android device, behavior is unpredictable because my development device has been out of commission.